-The implementation of objective-driven and sustainable testing strategies for COVID-19 supports the overall public health response to the pandemic and helps mitigate its impact on vulnerable populations and healthcare systems, while ensuring that societies and economies can continue to function as described in the document on COVID-19 testing strategies and objectives.
+The implementation of objective-driven and sustainable testing strategies for COVID-19 has supported the overall public health response to the pandemic and helped mitigating its impact on vulnerable populations and healthcare systems, while ensuring that societies and economies continued to function.

 Genomic surveillance of SARS-CoV-2 is essential to detect, monitor and assess virus variants that can result in increased transmissibility, disease severity, or have other adverse effects on public health and social control measures.
-Obtaining timely and accurate information on the emergence and circulation of variants of concern (VOCs) and variants of interest (VOIs) requires robust surveillance systems, including integrated genome sequencing with a well-defined sampling and sequencing strategy to ensure representativeness and reliability of findings.
+Obtaining timely and accurate information on the emergence and circulation of variants of concern (VOCs) and variants of interest (VOIs) requires robust surveillance systems and a well-defined specimen selection and sequencing strategy which is consistent with the overall respiratory virus monitoring strategies to ensure reliability and interpretability of findings.